clarkwinkelmann/flarum-ext-readonly-profile/README.md

 - Use an API Key to disable the settings or extension through the REST API.
 - Disable the setting or extension by manually editing the database.
 - Removing the Composer package.

+If you use an external login system and have set a random password on Flarum user accounts, **Disable Login**, **Disable Access Token Creation** and **Disable Email Change** aren't strictly needed because users cannot use these endpoints without knowing the Flarum user password anyway.
+You could just hide the buttons from the UI with CSS and it would be enough.

 ## Installation